Skip to main content

 A typical first preventive panel at Fishtown Medicine includes a CBC, CMP, lipid panel with ApoB, Lp(a) (once in a lifetime), HbA1c, fasting insulin, TSH with free T4, vitamin D, hsCRP, and often homocysteine.
 We add or subtract based on history.

 An executive physical is typically a single-day, all-in deep dive (imaging, advanced labs, fitness testing) done at a hospital-affiliated program for $3,000 to $8,000.
-Real preventive care at a DPC practice spreads that depth across multiple visits and an ongoing relationship.
-Both have their place.
-We sometimes do both for the same patient.
+Preventive care at a DPC practice spreads that depth across multiple visits and an ongoing relationship.
+Both have their place, and we sometimes do both for the same patient.

 Deep-Dive Questions